 Meringue Topping

-• Whisk together egg whites and sugar, then pour into the top pan of a double boiler over just boiling water.
-Keep whisking constantly and continue for 1.5 minutes.
-Remove from heat and pour into a large bowl.
-Add vanilla.
-With an electric mixer, immediately beat the egg white mixture on medium until stiff peaks form.
-Spread over pudding mix, completely sealing around edges.
-Garnish with more wafers and banana slices.
+• Whisk egg whites and sugar together, then pour into the top of a double boiler over simmering water.
+(See notes for a shortcut.)
+Whisk constantly for 1 ½ minutes, then transfer to a large bowl and stir in vanilla.
+Using an electric mixer, beat on medium speed until stiff peaks form.
+Spread over the pudding, sealing the edges completely.
+Garnish with extra wafers and banana slices.

 All text and images © Lise Ode for Mom Loves Baking.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Disclaimer: Nutrition information shown is not guaranteed to be accurate.
 This post may contain affiliate links.